– Works 1979 – 2005

 Exhibition: 25.03 – 07.05.2017

-KETELEER Gallery is very pleased to introduce you to the new Panamarenko exhibition.
-Panamarenko.
-Works: 1979 – 2005 will be the presentation of 30 works made between 1979 and 2005; unique objects, original models, drawings and a selection from the graphic work.
-It will be the first major gallery exhibition in Panamarenko’s home port of Antwerp for a long time.
+KETELEER Gallery is very pleased to present a new Panamarenko solo exhibition.
+Works: 1979 – 2005 will consist of 30 works made between 1979 and 2005; unique objects, original models, drawings and a selection of graphic works.
+It will be the first major gallery exhibition in Panamarenko’s hometown since a long time.

-The exhibition is built chronologically in time, but also in the creation of a work at Panamarenko.
-For example, we show one of the first and original engines Quadrac Motor and Bing Motor (1990), with a design drawing that was to be used as a drive for the later sculpture Bing of The Ferro Lusto.
-From this sculpture we show the original scale model from 2002.
+The exhibition is presented chronologically, according to the times of the actual execution of the works.
+The first and original engines Quadrac Motor and Bing Motor (1990) are presented with a design drawing which served as the inspiration for the sculpture Bing of The Ferro Lusto.
+From this sculpture the original scale model from 2002 is also shown.
 The viewer will be able to discover the history of Panamarenko’s ever-evocative work.
-Beginning with a thought, a dream and a drawing in a scientific way, it always turns into a poetic and utopian image exuding an irresistible urge for freedom.
+Beginning with a thought, a dream and a drawing, it always turns into a poetic and utopian image exuding an irresistible urge for freedom.

 The eye-catcher of the exhibition is undoubtedly the endearing sculpture Arlikoop from 2004.
-A late achievement of his first design for a robot in 1970.
+A late achievement of his first design for a robot he made in 1970.
 Panamarenko made the image in 2004 on a honeymoon to the North Pole.
-The image was subsequently photographed by himself on a sunlit night on the desolate landscape of the North Pole and now can be seen exceptionally in our exhibition.
+The image was subsequently photographed by himself on a sunlit night on the desolate landscape of the North Pole and is now exclusively on view in this exhibition.